 Hydrophytic vegetation: Within existing cover, the vegetation must be dominated by hydrophytic (water-loving) species (i.e., obligate [OBL], facultative wetland [FACW], or facultative [FAC] species as defined by the National Wetland Plant List) (Lichvar et al. 2012, 2016; USACE 2018) (Table 1).
 For the purposes of this protocol, the upland limit of riparian and wetland environments occurs at the boundary between areas dominated by hydrophytic vegetation and areas dominated by nonhydrophytic vegetation.
-Some low cover of nonhydrophytic vegetation dominates overall.
-Similarly, low cover of hydrophytic vegetation dominates overall.
-Similarly, low cover of hydrophytic vegetation, such as raised upland mounds, should be limited to 10% of the monitoring plot unless specified by monitoring objectives.
+Some low cover of nonhydrophytic vegetation may occur within riparian and wetland areas that are sampleable, as long as hydrophytic vegetation dominates overall.
+Similarly, low cover of hydrophytic vegetation may occur in upland areas that are not sampleable.
+Discrete zones of upland vegetation, such as raised upland mounds, should be limited to 10% of the monitoring plot unless specified by monitoring objectives.